temporal-sa/temporal-infra-provisioning-demo/README.md

 terraform apply
 ```

-After applying, you can access the kuard demo application using the URL provided in the terraform output.
+After applying, you can access the Kubernetes Demo App using the URL provided in the terraform output.
 You can also use:

 ```bash
 minikube service kuard -n kuard-namespace